 A widely used procedure is described in Relationship Between Field Measurement of Soil Moisture in the Effective Depth of Sugarcane Root Zone and Extracted Indices from Spectral Reflectance of Optical/Thermal Bands of Multispectral Satellite Images.

-The actual soil moisture content was determined for five points per each of eight fields using the gravimetric method, resulting in forty ground truth data points.
-As for input data, several spectral indices including Normalized Difference Vegetation Index (NDVI) and Temperature Vegetation Dryness Index (TVDI) were constructed from the Landsat 8 satellite imagery.
-As a model PLSR was used.
+The actual soil moisture content was determined for five points per eight fields using the gravimetric method, resulting in forty ground truth data points.
+As for input data, several spectral indices, including Normalized Difference Vegetation Index (NDVI) and Temperature Vegetation Dryness Index (TVDI), were constructed from the Landsat 8 satellite imagery.
+As a model, PLSR was used.
 Conducted research found TVDI to be the most accurate for soil moisture estimation with a coefficient of determination value of 0.63.